rpc180/Windows-Eventlog-Query/README.md

 # Windows-Eventlog-Query
-PS script that inspects Windows Event Logs for events from a particular date/time span or just returns the latest N number of logs from each log file regardless of age.
+PS script that inspects Windows Event Logs for events recorded during a particular date/time or just returns the latest N number of events from each log file regardless of age.